-It is essential for property managers, facility maintenance personnel, building inspectors, contractors, electricians, service technicians, plumbers and even individuals to be efficient in inspections, diagnostics and documentation of anomalies.
-Rapid resolution of detected problems requires powerful tools, including thermal imaging.
-To achieve this, Flir is introducing its latest entry-level Cx-Series model, the Flir C3-X, a compact and feature-rich thermal camera that allows users to reliably detect faults at close range.
-It slips easily into a pocket or a tool kit, offers foolproof robustness, and has a price that makes it affordable for building professionals and individuals alike.
+Efficient inspection, diagnosis and documentation of anomalies are essential for property managers, facilities maintenance personnel, building inspectors, contractors, electricians, service technicians, plumbers and even private individuals.
+Fast resolution of detected problems requires high-performance tools, including thermal imaging.
+To this end, Flir presents its latest entry-level Cx-Series model, the Flir C3-X, a compact, feature-rich thermal imaging camera that enables users to reliably detect faults at close range.
+It slips easily into a pocket or toolkit, is rugged enough to stand up to the toughest conditions, and is priced to be affordable for building professionals and homeowners alike.

-In addition to a visible five-megapixel inspection camera, the optimized C3-X also has a thermal imager with a resolution of 128 x 96 pixels, also with a temperature range of up to 300ºC and a screen of 3.5 '' easy to read.
-These features are important for getting a detailed overview of anomalies and their location, such as abnormally hot fuses or leaks.
-For greater clarity, the Flir Multispectral Dynamic Imaging (MSX) mode overlay details in real time in visible light on thermal images, so users can easily identify problems in affected areas.
+In addition to a five-megapixel visible inspection camera, the optimized C3-X also features a thermal camera with 128 x 96 pixel resolution, a temperature range of up to 300ºC and an easy-to-read 3.5" display.
+These features are important for getting a detailed overview of anomalies and their location, such as abnormally hot fuses or sealing problems.
+For added sharpness, Flir's dynamic multispectral imaging (MSX) mode superimposes visible light details on thermal images in real time, so users can easily identify problems in the areas concerned.

-The C3-X withstands harsh conditions thanks to its four-hour battery life and also has an IP54 housing, which gives it a high level of protection against dust and water.
-It is also designed to withstand a drop of two meters.
-Because of its compact and portable size, professionals can slip it into a pocket or in their tool kit without taking up too much space.
-The integrated Led lamp allows you to see in poorly lit areas, such as crawl spaces.
+The C3-X withstands harsh conditions thanks to its four-hour battery life, and also boasts an IP54 enclosure, giving it a high level of protection against dust and water.
+It is also designed to withstand a two-meter fall.
+Thanks to its compact, portable format, professionals can slip it into a pocket or tool kit without it taking up too much space.
+The built-in LED light lets you see in poorly lit areas, such as crawl spaces.

-With the Flir Ignite solution, the C3-X offers cloud connectivity that allows professionals to directly transfer, store and back up data, so images are available in real time on all devices.
-Combined with Flir Thermal Studio, the C3-X can also create inspection reports for customers, via a wireless connection.
+With the Flir Ignite solution, the C3-X offers cloud-based connectivity that enables professionals to directly transfer, store and back-up data, so that images are available in real time on all devices.
+Combined with Flir Thermal Studio, the C3-X also enables inspection reports to be created for customers, via a wireless connection.

-The Flir C3-X joins the Flir C5 in the Cx-Series range of compact thermal cameras.
+The Flir C3-X joins the Flir C5 in the Cx-Series range of compact thermal imaging cameras.